Live, learn, love and laugh...

 Pediatric NDT & SI Therapy Services

 Pediatric NDT & SI Therapy Services is a private pediatric clinic located on a small farm in beautiful Bellingham, Washington.
-Initially started by Susan McNutt, OT in Edmonds, Washington in 1990, the practice began moving part time to Bellingham in 1993.
-Since that time, Pediatric NDT & SI Therapy Services has expanded to a full time clinic including occupational therapists, certified occupational therapy assistants and a consulting physical therapist, two clinic buildings on neighboring properties, covered and outdoor arenas and many therapeutic animals to welcome children with a variety of needs and diagnoses.
+Founded by Susan McNutt, OT in Edmonds, Washington in 1990, the practice began relocating to Bellingham in 1993.
+Since that time, Pediatric NDT & SI Therapy Services has expanded to a full-time clinic including occupational therapists & certified occupational therapy assistants, two clinic buildings on neighboring properties, covered and outdoor arenas, above-ground pools and many therapeutic animals to welcome children with a variety of needs and diagnoses.

-In 2001 the clinic out at Warm Rain Ranch was opened and the dream of establishing a clinic where therapy rooms would be adjacent to therapeutic animals and where a variety of modalities including hydrotherapy, hippotherapy and sensory integrative equipment would be available became a reality.
-Since that time a setting that puts clients at ease while offering therapeutic services to address the variety of needs of the children and their families has been created.
+The clinic at Warm Rain Ranch opened in 2001, fulfilling the dream of establishing a clinic where therapy rooms are adjacent to therapeutic animals and a variety of modalities like hydrotherapy, hippotherapy, and sensory integrative equipment.
+Since that time, we have created a setting that puts clients at ease while offering therapeutic services to address the variety of needs of the children and their families.
 The animals and home-like setting invite children to participate, rather than trudging to yet another appointment.

 Fun, dynamic therapy rooms!

 Each therapy room is filled with engaging, creative and up-to-date therapy tools, including games, swings and technology.
-Rooms are easily rearranged and manipulated based on each client's needs.
+We can easily rearrange our rooms and equipment to meet your child’s needs.

 Hippotherapy

-Hippotherapy is offered and available throughout the year outdoors or in the covered arena.
+Hippotherapy is available throughout the year outdoors or in the covered arena.

 Therapy Animals

-We have many animals to help us with our therapy, including horses, goats, cats, fish and a variety of birds.
+We have many animals to help us with our therapy, including horses, goats, cats and a variety of birds.

 The excitement we all feel over critters is a great way to get past sensory boundaries.